mlutx/cairn/README.md

 ### Your First Task

-1. **Access the interface** (web or terminal)
+1. **Access the interface** (via `http://0.0.0.0:8000`)
 2. **Select an agent type** (Fullstack Planner, PM, or SWE)
 - SWE: recommended for simple self-contained subtasks.
 Output is a branch with the changes.
 - PM: recommended for slightly more complex subtasks.
 Delegates software changes to SWE.
-Output is a PR.
+Output is a PR detailing the changes.
 - Fullstack Planner: recommended for fullstack or multi-step tasks.
 Output is a list of subtasks that can be ran in parallel, and who will communicate if necessary on cross-subtask code.
 3. **Choose target repositories** from your connected repos
 4. **Describe your task** in natural language